Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 1. Exploring the Cu Chi Tunnel Network

-Considered as one of the best things to do in Vietnam, the journey of exploring these tunnels begins at the Ben Dinh or Ben Duoc sections, both of which are open to visitors.
+Considered as one of the best things to do in South Vietnam, the journey of exploring these tunnels begins at the Ben Dinh or Ben Duoc sections, both of which are open to visitors.
 At the entrance of the tunnels, knowledgeable guides provide insights into the history and design of the tunnels, setting the stage for the adventure that lies ahead.
 A model of the tunnel network displayed at the site gives travellers a sense of its complexity before they begin their descent.

 Operating Hours: 7:30 AM to 4:30 PM